Ostia Antica: Imperial Ostia

-Ostia itself was provided with all the services a town of the time could require; in particular, a famous lighthouse.
+Ostia itself was provided with all the services a town of the time could require; a large theatre, many public baths (such as the Thermae Gavii Maximi, or Baths at Ostia), numerous taverns and inns and a firefighting service.
 The popularity of the cult of Mithras is evident in the discovery of eighteen Mithraea.
-Archaeologists have also discovered the public latrinae, organised for collective use as a series of seats that allow us to imagine today that their function was also a social one.
-Ostia had a large theatre, many public baths (such as the Thermae Gavii Maximi, or Baths at Ostia), numerous taverns and inns and a firefighting service.
 Ostia also contained the Ostia Synagogue, the earliest synagogue yet identified in Europe.
-Its excavation in 1960–61 changed the historical narrative for many academics.